jhgoebbert/jupyter-libertem-proxy/README.md

 - Jupyter Notebook 6.0+
 - JupyterLab 2.1+

 This package executes the `libertem-server` command.
-This command assumes the `libertem-serve` command is available in the environment's $PATH.
-You might need to adjust the file [launch_libertem.sh](jupyter-libertem-proxy/share/launch_libertem.sh) to ensure this.
+This command assumes the `libertem-server` command is available in the environment's $PATH.
+You might need to adjust the file [launch_libertem.sh](jupyter_libertem_proxy/share/launch_libertem.sh) to ensure this.

 ## Security
 [LiberTEM](https://libertem.github.io/LiberTEM/index.html) is started without the need for authentication.
 Everyone who has access to the system's local ports has unlimited access to a running LiberTEM platform.
 Be aware of that!